solskogen/archlinux-aarch64-builder/ARCHITECTURE.md

 ### Dependency Resolution
 1. Parse PKGBUILD using bash sourcing for variable expansion
-2. Extract depends, makedepends, checkdepends arrays
+2. Extract depends, makedepends, checkdepends arrays from both global and split package functions
+3. Preserve provides information from upstream databases and merge with PKGBUILD provides
-3. Filter to only include packages in current build list
+4. Filter to only include packages in current build list
-4. Build provides mapping for virtual dependencies
+5. Build provides mapping for virtual dependencies
-5. Clean up version constraints from dependency names
+6. Clean up version constraints from dependency names
+7. **Use Tarjan's algorithm to detect strongly connected components (cycles)**
+8. **Create two-stage builds for cycle packages (Stage 1 and Stage 2)**
+9. **Implement dependency failure propagation to skip dependent packages when dependencies fail**

 ### Chroot Management
 1. Create base chroot with mkarchroot if needed